Ameliasks/dms1_blog/posts/seventeen-blog-post.md

 ![photo 1](photos/69.png)
 *My references*

 The first thing I rectified was the terrain.
-I didn't like how the player can see the end of the terrain at their vantage point as I felt it made th environment less immersive.
+I didn't like how the player can see the end of the terrain at their vantage point and it made the environment less immersive.
 I tried experimenting with fog to blur out the sides of the terrain, but decided against it in the end as it was affecting the wrong parts of the environment.
 I decided to paint/set height the terrain instead, creating low-poly mountains that would enclose the environement, and it did the job of concealing the ends of the terrain.
 I then added arrows that would be placed across the whole bridge, to make the path feel more appealing.
 Lastly, I added details such as the barrier (since I had a play tester try to go off the bridge), trees, origami cranes and a sign to decorate the terrain so it won't seem as plain.
 I then applied purple materials of different hue and saturation values to give the scene a pop of colour and contrast.

 ![photo 1](photos/68.png)
 *Development*